 During a divorce, stay alert to hidden tax obligations — even on investments that are less than $500.

 “A husband might have purchased stock for $50 during the marriage,” said Denmon.
 “The stock has gone up in value so that at the time of the divorce, the husband ends up transferring $75 to the wife.
 If not otherwise addressed in the divorce settlement, the husband will be on the hook to pay taxes on the $25 gain on the stock.”

 Denmon said spouses who are receiving real estate, stocks or bonds need to understand that taxable gains can leave them vulnerable.

 11. Get Job Training or Update Your Education Before Filing

 If your spouse is currently supporting you, consider taking time to dust off your resume and freshen up your skill set before seeking a divorce.
 And safeguard your future by avoiding jobs that are more likely to lead to divorce.

 “Even if you receive support, the courts can [assign] income and expect you to be working if your kids are school aged and you are not of retirement age or disabled,” said Narris, who cautioned against “depend[ing] too much on a hopeful spousal support award.”

 12. Familiarize Yourself With Your Finances Before You Split

-Normally, one person in a household manages the finances.
-This arrangement can create a “power imbalance when it comes time to negotiate settlements,” said Narris.
+Often, one person in a household manages the finances.
+But such an arrangement can create a “power imbalance when it comes time to negotiate settlements,” said Narris.
 So, what can you do to protect yourself?